ultrafunkamsterdam/undetected-chromedriver/README.md

     ```
     body = driver.find_element('tag name', 'body')

-    # get the 6th child (any tag) of body, and grab all img's within (recursive).
+    # get the 6th child (any tag) of the body, and grab all img's within (recursive).
     images = body.children()[6].children('img', True)
     srcs = list(map(lambda _:_.attrs.get('src'), images))
     ```

-* added example.py where i can point people at when asking silly questions (no, its actually quite cool, everyone should see it)
+* added example.py where I can point people when asking silly questions (no, its actually quite cool, everyone should see it)
 * added support for lambda platform
 * added support for x86_32